Teachers for Tomorrow

 An important part of the Howard County Public School System’s (HCPSS) effort to engage and motivate its 53,000 students is a commitment to developing a diverse workforce.
 T4T will build a pipeline of teachers who reflect the ethnic, cultural, and economic diversity of our student body and have an affinity for the school system.
 This unique initiative will create an affordable pathway to college for deserving and qualified HCPSS students interested in returning to the school district as teachers following their college graduation.

 HCPSS partnered with McDaniel College to help low-income, first generation college students from Howard County pursue a degree in a field of their choice with a minor in education.
 Up to twelve participants each year will receive reduced tuition rates and financial support to allow college attendance at virtually no cost, in exchange for a commitment to return to HCPSS as teachers or professionals.
-Learn more about the 2016 recipients and watch their signing day ceremony.
+Learn more about the 2016 recipients.

 What T4T Means to Me and My Family